ExtravaganzaTeam/KATAS-2023/current/requirements/non-functional/REQ_015_travel_information_update_time.md

 ## Description

-Travel updates must be presented in the application within 5 minutes of generation by the source.
+Travel updates must be presented in the application within 5 minutes of generation by the source (better than the competition).

 The time starts counting when the update request reaches the system.